Skills, Salaries, and Opportunities

 To be excellent at what they do, these specialists need to have a deep, extensive knowledge of their products and services and the business acumen, interpersonal skills, and customer empathy required to connect solutions and buyers positively.

 Most sales engineers have at least a bachelor’s degree in a STEM-related field (science, I.T., engineering, mathematics).
 On the other hand, competent sales engineers with different academic backgrounds compensate for their lack of formal technical education with extensive training and field experience.
 Not all sales engineers started as technology-related professionals.
-A few were former sales reps or account executives who happen to like technology and who were determined to learn, train, and get extensive experience in technical sales.
+A few were former sales reps or account executives who liked technology and were determined to learn, train, and get extensive experience in technical sales.

 In any case, sales engineers should be continuously learning and re-training, given the rate of change and disruption in the digital economy.
 Sales engineers can’t afford to be caught off guard when the technologies they are selling or the sales techniques they are using suddenly become obsolete or irrelevant in the emerging priorities of the business.